 Have a question about the Mission?
-Below are some answers to the questions asked most frequently, but the Mission staff are always happy to answer any additional questions.
-You could contact us at 888-853-8655 email us.
+Below are answers to the questions asked most frequently

 No, the Mission is a Christian organization and not tied to any one church or denomination.
 The Mission encourages and enjoys support and involvement from a large constituency of volunteers and donors.

 No, like most rescue missions, Waterfront Rescue Mission is autonomous and governed by a local Board of Directors.
-All donations received support Waterfront Rescue Mission facilities and programs in Escambia, Santa Rosa, Walton and Okaloosa Counties in Florida, as well as Mobile, Escambia and Baldwin Counties in Alabama.
-Waterfront Rescue Mission is a member of the Association of Gospel Rescue Missions
+All donations received support Waterfront Rescue Mission facilities and programs in Escambia and Santa Rosa Counties in Florida, as well as Mobile, Escambia and Baldwin Counties in Alabama.
+Waterfront Rescue Mission is a member of the Citygate Network

 , a national organization that works to accelerate quality and effectiveness in missions and urban ministries who are working together to reach the lost through the Gospel of Jesus Christ.